Having a will or trust is important to estate planning, but do you have a living will? If you're like 70% of the population, you don't.

 - Make copies of your advance directive.
 In addition to your health care agent and family, give a copy of your advance directive to your physician to keep on file, as well as to your hospital, if going in for a major procedure.

-While creating a living will or advance directive may be difficult in the short term, its long-term benefit is peace of mind in knowing that you will be taken care of according to your wishes... and that your loved ones will be relieved from having to make these tough decisions for you during an emotionally stressful time.
+While creating a living will or advance directive may be difficult in the short term, its long-term benefit is knowing that you will be taken care of according to your wishes... and that your loved ones will be relieved from having to make these tough decisions for you during an emotionally stressful time.